jahzlariosa/pantheon-symlink-generator/README.md

+# Pantheon-symlink-generator
+Simple PHP script to help generate Symlinks for plugins/themes with known issues to the Pantheon Platform.

-# pantheon-symlink-generator
+# Future Plans
-Collection of Symlink Generators for Pantheon hosted sites
+Converting this script into a plugin/module